Last updated on September 3, 2024

 Can You Pay for Bargain on a Free Spell?

-If you cast a spell with bargain for free (like by using Omniscience or similar) you can still pay the bargain cost.
+If you cast a spell with bargain for free (like with Omniscience) you can still pay the bargain cost.
 Of course, this bargain cost won’t be free, but at least you can choose to use it.

 Does the Token Also Need to Be an Artifact or Enchantment?